flux-framework/flux-core/doc/man1/flux-jobtap.rst

 DESCRIPTION
 ===========

-The flux-jobtap(1) command is used to query, load, and remove *jobtap* plugins from the Flux job-manager module at runtime.
+The :program:`flux jobtap` command is used to query, load, and remove *jobtap* plugins from the Flux job-manager module at runtime.

 COMMANDS